Serbian campaign: 1916–1918

-The Serbian army was evacuated to Greece and joined up with the Allied Army of the Orient.
-They then fought a trench war against the Bulgarians on the Macedonia Front.
-The Macedonian front in the beginning was mostly static.
-French and Serbian forces re-took limited areas of Macedonia by recapturing Bitola on 19 November 1916 as a result of the costly Monastir Offensive, which brought stabilization of the front.
+The Serbian army was evacuated to Greece and met with the Allied Army of the Orient.
+They then fought a trench war against the Bulgarians on the Macedonia Front, which was mainly static.
+French and Serbian forces re-took limited areas of Macedonia by recapturing Bitola on 19 November 1916 as a result of the costly Monastir Offensive, which brought stabilisation of the front.